navariltd/cams-biometric/README.md

-# CAMS Biometric Integration with ERPNext
+# CAMS Biometric Integration with FrappeHR

 ## Introduction
 ![checkin](https://github.com/user-attachments/assets/57857c26-a164-4f28-8c60-e7a4bcb4a67e)

-Integrating the [CAMS biometric system](https://camsunit.com/application/biometric-web-api.html) with ERPNext enables real-time attendance tracking and automated data synchronization.
+Integrating the [CAMS biometric system](https://camsunit.com/application/biometric-web-api.html) with FrappeHR enables real-time attendance tracking and automated data synchronization.
 This integration allows you to efficiently capture and manage punch logs directly from your biometric devices, ensuring accurate and up-to-date attendance records.

 By setting up this integration, you can streamline your attendance processes, minimize manual data entry, and enhance overall accuracy in tracking employee time.
-The integration ensures that punch data from CAMS biometric devices is seamlessly transferred to ERPNext, where it is recorded in real-time, helping you maintain a reliable attendance management system.
+The integration ensures that punch data from CAMS biometric devices is seamlessly transferred to FrappeHR, where it is recorded in real-time, helping you maintain a reliable attendance management system.

 ## 1. Setup and Configuration